|

 Purpose: Guidance to effectively manage assets and review available features Prerequisite: An activated Okta account with Flow Capture access Audience: Users with Production Admin rights, Users with Upload Permissions |

-1. Upload Assets
+1. Uploading Assets

 NOTE: Only users with upload permission and above will have access to these features